Maddiezheng/LTA_CarParkAvailability_DE_Project/README.md

 Using dbt (data build tool) for data transformation and modeling ensures data quality and consistency.
 Ultimately, this carefully processed data is transformed into an interactive visualization dashboard using Google Looker Studio, allowing users to query and analyze parking availability in real-time to support travel decisions.

-The project uses Apache Airflow for workflow orchestration, implementing a fully automated ETL (Extract, Transform, Load) process to ensure seamless integration of data throughout its lifecycle from collection to analysis.
+The project uses Apache Airflow for workflow orchestration, implementing a fully automated ELT (Extract, Load, Transform) process to ensure seamless integration of data throughout its lifecycle from collection to analysis.

 The final output of this project is a comprehensive interactive dashboard that enables users to: